 Affinity Photo also allows you to add borders without permanently altering the image.
 This is done by adding a ‘New Fill layer’ from the ‘Layer’ menu and then dragging it underneath the image layer with the transparent border.

 Affinity Photo also allows you to convert shapes into frames.
 You can fit an image within any shape imaginable by clipping it to the shape.

-To do this, select the ‘Shape’ tool from the toolbar and then click and drag on the canvas to create a desired shape.
-You can set the width, colours and other details of the shape in the context toolbar.
+To do this, select the ‘Shape’ tool from the toolbar and then click and drag on the canvas to create the desired shape.
+You can set the width, colours, and other details of the shape in the context toolbar.
 Use the Move tool to reposition and resize the shape if needed.

 When you are happy with your shape, open up the image you wish to set within the frame.
 Now, you can select your photo and then drag it onto the shape.
 Affinity Photo will automatically clip the image to the shape.
 You can once again resize and reposition the photo within the frame or the clipped layers together using the Move tool.

 This method is great for creating unique frames that are specific to your photo.
 You can also experiment with different shapes and sizes to create interesting borders.
 Affinity Photo makes it easy to add borders and frames to your photos, so you can have creative control over the final outcome.
 We have provided an example of how to create a shaped frame in the images below.

 Creating custom frames is extremely easy in Affinity Photo.
 All you need to do is to draw a custom shape using the Pen tool.
 The Pen tool can be found in the toolbar and it looks like a pen nib.

 To create a custom shape, simply click and drag on the canvas to draw your desired shape.
 Affinity Photo will automatically create a path based on your drawing.